 The second set covers resources devoted to R&D measured in labour terms, i.e. R&D personnel by sector of employment and various breakdowns.
 R&D personnel data are expressed in full time equivalents on R&D (FTE) and in headcounts.

 Datasets on R&D expenditure and personnel are also provided for R&D carried out in the business enterprise sector with detailed data by industry or size class.
-Additionally R&D in the higher education and private non-profit sectors are also available with detailed data by field of science or type of costs.
+Additionally R&D in the higher education and private non-profit sectors are also available with detailed data by field of research and development or type of costs.

 The R&D expenditure and personnel tables are based on surveys of the units carrying out the R&D and national estimates and provisional data have been included when available.
 More up to date information on government intentions or objectives when committing money to R&D can be derived from budgets.
-These data are shown in the government budget appropriations or outlays for RD (GBAORD) table, which includes the breakdown of government R&D budgets by socio economic objective (SEO).
+These data are shown in the Government budget allocations for R&D (GBARD) table, which includes the breakdown of government R&D budgets by socio economic objective (SEO).